 Identify major risks early on, so you can decide if the overall risk is worth the potential reward.

-- Establish the likely volume of sales, and the marketing and sales cost of achieving each sale.
+- How big is the market?
+Also identify the marketing and sales cost of making a sale.

-- Is your target market growing or shrinking?
-Are there any foreseeable changes in your market that could affect the success of your product launch - such as new product safety legislation.
+- Is your target market growing?
+Identify potential market changes that could affect your product’s success.
+For instance: new product safety legislation.

-- Are there any competing products already in the market that may block your route to entry?
-What are the strengths and weaknesses of the product?
-Can you offer something different and unique?
+- Could any competing products block your route to entry?
+What are the strengths and weaknesses of your competitors?
+Can you offer something unique?

 The killer blow for a new product will often be something you have not even considered.